SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

 Easy peasy ;-P
 ```

-> Congrats, you've build a code from source.
+> Congrats, you've built a code from source.

 ---